- Whakatane 0800 308 5015

 Living Wage

-The living wage - reflecting basic expenses such as the cost of food, transportation, housing and childcare - for 2019 is $20.55 per hour, as calculated independently by the NZ Family Centre Social Policy Unit.
+The living wage - reflecting basic expenses such as the cost of food, transportation, housing and childcare - has increased to $21.15 per hour, as calculated independently by the NZ Family Centre Social Policy Unit.

 Mr Lees-Galloway said the issue was not the quantity of available jobs, but their quality and the amount of pay they offered.

-With unemployment currently at 3.9 per cent, the unemployment rate is the lowest it has been since June 2008.
-This tightening labour market has occurred since minimum wage increase on 1st April last year and with wide publicising of the increase to $20 by 2021.
+The unemployment still sits a a comfortable low of 4.2%.
+This tightening labour market has occurred since minimum wage increase on April 2017 and with wide publicising of the increase to $20 by 2021.

 A regulatory impact statement from MBIE officials said the higher cost of labour could be passed on to consumers through higher prices for goods and services, but also noted that the effect on employment "is heavily debated in economic literature, with no clear consensus".